 Non-bank lending is making its way into regional developments after the Liberman family-backed Monark Property Partners provided construction funding for a $55 million hotel apartment development in Geelong.

-The Ritz Geelong Apartment Hotel features 127 short-stay apartments rising above the 166-year-old Ritz Hotel on Bellerine Street in the Geelong CBD.
+The R Hotel Geelong features 127 short-stay apartments rising above the 166-year-old R Hotel Geelong on Bellerine Street in the Geelong CBD.

 The project is being developed by Melbourne-based Phillip Petch’s Integrated Development Solutions and is 90 per cent sold.

 With senior debt construction funding in place from Monark, construction has kicked off with the project due to be completed next year.